ubc/profile-cct/readme.txt

 == Change log ==

 = Version 1.2.2 =
-* Removed php short tags
+* Removed php short tags which caused fatal errors if they're disabled
 * Ensure profile data gets updated appropriately when plugin is updated (this process may cause a brief delay after updating if you have lots of profiles)

 = Version 1.2.1 =